th-m-vogel/Max-Patches/M4L-Devices/AudioReactiveVideoSynth/README.md

 Understand what was done and use it to develop furter from here ... we will see.

+1st relaese:
+- added direct recording function
+- some internal rework, got siome understanding of the internals
+- new UI

 # Remarks

 Enjoy ... make music ...
 Use at your own risk ...